antongolub/yarn-audit-fix/README.md

 node-releases@2.0.48: The engine "node" is incompatible with this module.
 Expected version ">=18".
 Got "16.20.1"
 ```

-The reconcile `yarn install` that yarn-audit-fix runs already passes `--ignore-engines`, so a vulnerable project's own transitive constraints won't abort the fix.
-If you hit this while **installing yarn-audit-fix itself**, update the runtime — or pass the flag:
+yarn-audit-fix no longer runs a `yarn install`, so a vulnerable project's own transitive engine constraints can't abort the fix.
+If you hit this while **installing yarn-audit-fix itself** (or on a later `yarn install` of your own), update the runtime — or pass the flag:
 ```shell
 yarn add yarn-audit-fix -D --ignore-engines
 ```